 \subsection{Sievers-Takeno mode: single ILM with $\wb=n_T\Omega$}

 A stationary, single ILM or breather is a localized periodic vibration with a given frequency $\wb$ and with a single site, that we call the central one, having a large amplitude with respect to the phonons, and the amplitude of the neighbors diminishing rapidly with their distance to the center.
-They are often constructed from the anticontinuous limit with a single excited oscillator and the other at rest\,\cite{mackayaubry94,marinaubry96,flach2008}
+They are often constructed from the anticontinuous limit with a single excited oscillator and the others at rest.\cite{mackayaubry94,marinaubry1996,flachgorbach2008}

-In out system, the unmodulated system dispersion relation is given by $\omega^2=\wo^2+2\kappa(1-\cos(q))$, with a minimum frequency $\wo=1$.
+In our system, the unmodulated system dispersion relation is given by $\omega^2=\wo^2+2\kappa(1-\cos(q))$, with a minimum frequency $\wo=1$.
 As the nonlinear part of the on-site potential is soft, because the dominant term is $o(3)$, stationary breathers or ILMs will have a frequency $\wb$ below the minimum frequency $\wo$.
-As demonstrated in Sect.\,\ref{sec:theory_ILM}, for a time-modulated system, the modulating frequency $\Omega$, is commnesurate with $\wb$, and in this subsection, we consider the case $\Omega=\wb/n_T$.
+As demonstrated in Sec.\,\ref{sec:theory_ILM}, for a time-modulated system, the modulating frequency $\Omega$, is commensurate with $\wb$, and in this subsection, we consider the case $\Omega=\wb/n_T$.
 By using the shooting method, we tried and obtained exact ILMs for many values of $n_T$, as 1, 2, \dots 40.
 We present here only some results with $\wb=0.98$, that is, very close to the minimum frequency $\wo=1$ for the unmodulated system.

-We construct the ILM in a small lattice with $N=16$ cantilevers, and check its stability by constructing the monodromy matrix and obtaining the Floquet multipliers and exponents\,\cite{aubry2006}.
-Then we embed the initial positions and within a larger lattice with $N=160$ particles with some small random noise velocities, let it evolve and perform the 2D FFT to check the results.
+We construct the ILM in a small lattice with $N=16$ cantilevers, and check its linear stability by constructing the monodromy matrix and obtaining the Floquet multipliers and exponents.\cite{aubry2006} Then, we embed the initial positions within a larger lattice with $N=160$ particles with some small random velocities, let it evolve and perform the XTDFT to check the results.
 An example $\Omega=\wb/10$ with $\wb=0.98$ can be seen in Fig.\,\ref{fig_O_wdiv10_profile_floq}.
 The top panel shows the profile at $t=0$ and the Floquet eigenvalues, showing its stability.
 The bottom panel illustrates the evolution of the variables for a period of the AC current.